San Diego

 Naloxone can help people who use any drug be revived from an overdose of drugs tainted by fentanyl.
 Over the past three years, many fentanyl overdoses were believed to be caused by it as an adulterant.

-Other harm reduction, such as fentanyl testing strips, can help check for the presence of fentanyl in drugs such as street-bought Oxycontin, Molly or cocaine test.
+Other harm reduction, such as fentanyl testing strips, can help check for the presence of fentanyl in drugs such as street-bought Oxycontin, Molly, or cocaine test.
 Research shows that people who can test for fentanyl may choose to flush the drug.
-If they take the drug-tainted with fentanyl, they may take a much smaller amount.
+If they take the drug tainted with fentanyl, they may take a much smaller amount.

 Harm reduction is just one way to value the lives of people with a substance use disorder.
 Eventually, many people addicted to opioids, and other drugs hit bottom and decide they want to change their lives.